Hasenpfote/perfbench/README.md

 perfbench is a perfomance benchmarking module for Python code.

 ## Feature
+* It is possible to switch between layout sizes dynamically.
+* It is possible to switch between axes scales dynamically.
+* It is possible to switch between subplots dynamically.
-* The result of the benchmark can be saved locally as html.
+* The result of the benchmark can be saved locally as a html.
-* The result of the benchmark can be saved locally as png.
+* The result of the benchmark can be saved locally as a png.
 **Requires installation of [orca](https://github.com/plotly/orca).
 When not to use the function, you do not need to install orca separately.**